- Wellbeing Approaches

 A note on words and terms used

-We have used the term severe and profound intellectual disabilities because it is probably the most internationally used and recognisable description.
+We have used the term severe and profound intellectual disabilities because in 2020 it was probably the most internationally used and recognisable description.
 This term encompasses profound and multiple learning disabilities, severe learning disabilities and people with high support needs and complex needs.

 We have used the term carer to include anyone who is in a position to use the guidance NAC provides to support the emotional and mental wellbeing of a person or people with severe and profound intellectual disabilities.
 This includes family carers, support staff and teachers amongst many others.